ferstl/system-gc-detector/README.md

 ```

 ## Attach the agent to a running VM
 This does only work with an installed JDK!
-Currently the `AgentLoader` assumes the agent.jar to located on `./target/agent.jar`.
+This means that the tools.jar must be located in `../lib/tools.jar` relative to the attaching JVM.
 If `<pid>` is not specified, you'll be asked to enter it.

 ```
-    java -cp path/to/tools.jar:path/to/agent.jar com.github.ferstl.systemgcdetector.AgentLoader <pid>
+    java -jar path/to/agent.jar <pid>
 ```